-The Master of Arts program is in applied economic policy analysis, with broad specialization areas.
+The Master of Arts program focuses on applied economic policy analysis, with broad specialization areas.
 The program is large enough to support a full slate of core and area courses each year, yet small enough to maintain a sense of community among the students.
 The program is especially appropriate for those who wish to work in or return to positions in government, teaching, finance, or industry, while providing a rigorous basis for those who want to continue their studies to the doctoral level.

 Complete all courses and requirements listed below unless otherwise indicated.